PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 - If your site has **APR-DRGs** please include these in the observation table.
 We have requested the APR-DRG vocabulary to be incorporated as apart of the OMOP standard vocabulary.

 **Note 2:**
-- For each inpatient encounter, there can be 1 admit source, 1 discharge disposition, 1 discharge status, 1 or more DRG (May not be 1:1:1:1 if patients still admitted (therefore no discharge disposition, discharge details or DRG yet))
+- For each inpatient encounter or in some cases the outpatient encounter, there can be 1 admit source, 1 discharge disposition, 1 discharge status, 1 or more DRG
+  (May not be 1:1:1:1 if patients still admitted (therefore no discharge disposition, discharge details or DRG yet))
 - There should **NOT** be discharges without admission.
 - For each emergency dept (ED) encounters, these 4 records *may* also be populated but this is *optional*.
-- For outpatient encounters (OT, OA), these 4 records should **NOT** be populated
+- For outpatient encounters (OT, OA), these 4 records may be populated

 **Note 3:** If tobacco information is available at the visit level, please provide this information.
 If it is not, sites are welcomed to make a high level assertion about tobacco use and tobacco type information for individuals in the cohort.